The Dynamics of Globular Clusters and Elliptical Galaxies: Assumptions of the model

-The model presented in this paper for the distribution of matter in spherical galaxies therefore takes a modified approach to the definition of $U$ by assuming that individual masses within each galaxy did not come from infinity, but were set in place during the expansion of the universe until galactic separation was sufficient for them to become self-gravitating at the era of separation.
-Neighbouring galaxies would then have had reducing mutual gravitational influence, and the initial $U$ for each $m$ would have continued to increase asymptotically towards its theoretical value had $m$ been brought in from infinity, thus driving gravitational collapse.

-At $T_g$, it may be debated whether the matter of the universe was in the form of gas or if early star formation had already occurred, but for the purpose of this model it may be assumed that the protogalaxies were populated by young, uniform stars, each of mass $m$.
-The uniform density of the universe at the epoch of galaxy separation, $T_g$, may be defined as $\rho_0$, and the mean radius of each protogalaxy as $r_0$, containing a mass $M_0$.
-Although the individual masses had been separating from each other as a consequence of the overall expansion, at the epoch of galaxy separation it is assumed that the individual masses would cease expanding away from each other relative to the proto-centre of their new galaxy, and the mean kinetic energy within each galaxy at this instant was therefore zero.
-Thus the total mechanical energy of the system was derived ultimately from the separation of mass by the initial expansion of space, and the potential energy of these masses began to increase asymptotically as neighbouring galaxies drew away.
+At $T_g$, it may be debated whether the matter of the universe was in the form of gas or if early star formation had already occurred.
+The analysis for this model is not contingent on the time of star formation, and the model therefore assumes that these protogalaxies were populated by young, uniform stars, each of mass $m$.
+The uniform density of the universe at the epoch of galaxy separation, $T_g$, is defined as $\rho_0$, with the mean radius of each protogalaxy, $r_0$, containing a mass $M_0$.
+Although the individual masses had been separating from each other as a consequence of the overall expansion, at the epoch of galaxy separation it is assumed that the individual masses within each protogalaxy would cease expanding away from each other, and the mean kinetic energy within each galaxy at this instant before gravitational contraction was therefore zero.
+Thus the total mechanical energy of the system was derived ultimately from the separation of mass by the initial expansion of space, and the potential energy of these masses increased to its final value as neighbouring galaxies drew away.
 As separation continued, the masses began to infall through mutual self-gravitational collapse into the local gravitational field generated by the protogalaxy.

-This model assumes that self-gravitational infalling would continue with the newly acquired initial potential energy converted into kinetic energy as the masses accelerated inwards.
-The motion of each individual star is highly chaotic, and equipartition of $U$ throughout the system is assumed through gravitational interactions such that the masses reach dynamic stability, finally moving with a mean radial velocity, $\overline{v}$.
-At this time, it is shown that a state of equilibrium would be reached in which the stars would undergo periodic motion, traversing a path across a sphere of final radius $r_f$.